 - Discrimination — Organizations should evaluate their policies with respect to reopenings, such as underlying health issues, age, and gender.
 Failure to address this could result in a liability claim because age, gender, and underlying health issues all fall under anti-discrimination rules.

 - Exposure liability: It is vital for manufacturing organizations to properly evaluate who comes in and out of the premises to ensure infections are not transmitted.
 Exposure to infection can result in unwanted personal injury claims and other liabilities.
 Remote communication should be carried out with contractors, third party agents, suppliers, etc.

 - Personal information privacy: There are laws that protect employee information privacy, which can be conflicting with some reopening criteria.
 As businesses beg to reopen, employers are testing their staff and carrying out health screening, but this can lead to health privacy liability which organizations must be aware of.

-If your manufacturing organization is ready to move away from Quickbooks, and an ERP is your next step contact email@example.com.
+If ERP for manufacturing organization is your next step contact [email protected].

 READ MORE ERP FOR MANUFACTURING CASE STUDIES: https://softengine.com/clients/